On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Introduction

-The design of an efficient SWIPT architecture fundamentally relies on designing an efficient Wireless Power Transfer (WPT) structure as an important building block of SWIPT.
-The SWIPT literature has so far focused on the linear model of the rectifier, e.g., \cite{Grover_Sahai_2010,Zhang_Keong_2013,Park_Clerckx_2013}, whereas, it is expected that considering nonlinearity effect changes the SWIPT design, signalling and architecture significantly.
-Indeed, in \cite{Clerckx_2016,Clerckx_2016_Proc}, the design of SWIPT waveforms and the characterization of achievable rate-power (RP) region are studied on deterministic Additive White Gaussian Noise (AWGN) channels accounting for the rectenna's nonlinearity with a power splitter at the receiver.
-In single-carrier transmission, it is shown that modulation with Circular Symmetric Complex Gaussian (CSCG) input is beneficial to wireless power delivery compared to an unmodulated continuous wave.
-In multi-carrier transmission, however, it is shown that a non-zero mean Gaussian input distribution leads to an enlarged RP region compared to a CSCG input distribution.
+The SWIPT literature has so far focused on the linear model of the rectifier, e.g., \cite{Grover_Sahai_2010,Zhang_Keong_2013,Park_Clerckx_2013}, whereas, considering nonlinearity effect changes the SWIPT design, signalling and architecture, significantly.
+In \cite{Clerckx_2016}, the SWIPT waveforms design and the characterization of achievable \textit{rate-power} (RP) region are studied on \textit{additive white Gaussian noise} (AWGN) channels accounting for the rectenna's nonlinearity with a power splitter at the receiver.
+In single-carrier transmission, it is shown that modulation with \textit{circular symmetric complex Gaussian} (CSCG) input is beneficial to delivered power compared to an unmodulated continuous wave.
+In multi-carrier transmission, however, it is shown that a non-zero mean Gaussian input distribution leads to an enlarged RP region compared to a CSCG input.
 This highlights that the choice of a suitable input distribution (and therefore modulation and waveform) for SWIPT is affected by the rectifier nonlinearity and motivates the study of the capacity of AWGN channels under nonlinear power constraints.